naltun/LAMP-Playbook/README.md

 ##LAMP playbook for Ansible.
-This is only used to for my guide: [How to create a LAMP stack with Ansible](https://coderwall.com/p/6zm8rq)
+This is my adaptation of pix-art's LAMP stack deployment Ansible playbook.
+It is adapted to my specific needs.